deargle-classes/security-analytics-assignments/_labs/lab-job-market.md

 ### Deliverable

+**Deliverable: Describe what method you are using to manage your job search process.**

 **Deliverable: Submit links to three jobs that you're interested in.**

-**Deliverable: Describe what method you are using to manage your job search process.**
+My intention in having you describe your method to me is to make sure you actually _have_ a method, and that you've actually _looked_ at job postings.